 - avalanche mechanics

 - mountain weather

 - snowpack structure

 - introduction to Avalanche Companion Rescue

-The initial theory sessions also will prepare you for the practical field sessions, to ensure that your time in the field is used most efficiently.Skills and topics covered on the practical field training include:
+The initial online Virtual Classroom theory sessions will prepare you for the practical field sessions, to ensure that your time in the field is used most efficiently.Skills and topics covered on the practical field training include:

 - terrain evaluation

 - group management